This policy is for you if your chosen degree has a September 2023 start date.

 Accreditation of Prior Learning

-Accredited prior learning (APL) is a process undertaken by the University in order to assess and, as appropriate, recognise prior experiential learning or prior certificated learning for academic purposes.
-For further information see the Advanced entry section of the University of Leeds Taught Admissions Policy.
+Accredited prior learning (APL) is a process undertaken by the University to assess and, as appropriate, recognise prior experiential learning or prior certificated learning for academic purposes.
+For further information, see the Advanced entry section of the University of Leeds Taught Admissions Policy.

 Application routes and deadlines

-The School of Dentistry reserves the right to consider applications submitted after this date.
-Availability of courses in UCAS Extra will be detailed on UCAS at the appropriate stage in the cycle.
+All full-time undergraduate applications must be made through the online Universities and Colleges Admissions Service (UCAS) by 26 January 2022.
+The School of Healthcare may consider applications submitted after this date.
+Availability of courses in UCAS Extra will be detailed by UCAS at the appropriate stage in the cycle.

 Contextual admissions schemes